Secret Service deleted text messages ahead of Jan. 6 riot, says IG - NewsBreak

 Secret Service deleted text messages ahead of Jan.
 6 riot, says IG

-The inspector general for the Department of Homeland Security (DHS) notified lawmakers that the U.S. Secret Service (USSS) had deleted text messages from Jan.
-5, 2021, and on the day of the Capitol riot itself after they had been formally requested by investigators.
+(The Hill) – The inspector general for the Department of Homeland Security (DHS) notified lawmakers that the U.S. Secret Service had deleted text messages on Jan.
+5, 2021 and on the day of the Capitol riot itself after they had been formally requested by investigators.

 “The USSS erased those text messages after OIG requested records of electronic communications from the USSS, as part of our evaluation of events at the Capitol on January 6,” Cuffari continued.

-The letter said DHS officials had told the Office of the Inspector General that they could not provide records directly to the inspector general until they were reviewed by lawyers.
+The letter said DHS officials had told the OIG that the could not provide records directly to the inspector general until they were reviewed by lawyers.

 “Second, DHS personnel have repeatedly told OIG inspectors that they were not permitted to provide records directly to OIG and that such records had to first undergo review by DHS attorneys.
 This review led to weeks-long delays in OIG obtaining records and created confusion over whether all records had been produced,” he added.

-DHS did not respond to questions from The Hill about why OIG was denied access to the records.

-Speaking to reporters on Thursday, Rep. Bennie Thompson (D-Miss.), the chairman of the House select committee and the House Homeland Security Committee, said that they had just received the letter and did not immediately know who deleted the text messages.
+Speaking to reporters on Thursday, Rep. Bennie Thompson (D-Miss.), the chairman of the House select committee, said that they had just received the letter and did not immediately know who deleted the text messages.

 “Well, they were not clear as to how, they just know that they’re not there,” Thompson said.